 The New York Times, May 6, 1960

 There is a beauty and wonder in seeds, an enigmatic captivation, a fascination full of hope and promise for the future.
 As I sit here, futilely trying to resist the urge to place “just one more” order for seeds online, having already just come home from Agway with a few packets tucked into my bag of seed potatoes, I am inspired to consider for the umpteenth time, what is the irresistible allure of seeds.
 What makes me scour page upon page of seed catalog after seed catalog, 30 or more in a season – what fuels my desire to collect, grow and possess seeds.
 Continually searching for new seedspeople, I travel across the country just to gather with fellow seed enthusiasts.
-My Instagram feed is riddled with seed savers, seed breeders, seed historians and seed librarians, my bookshelves safeguard a collection spanning 1000s of years of human connection to seed and the many uses of plants to nourish, cloth, protect, and enrich our lives.
+My Instagram feed is riddled with seed savers, seed breeders, seed historians and seed librarians, my bookshelves safeguard a collection spanning 1000s of years of human connection to seed and the many uses of plants to nourish, clothe, protect, and enrich our lives.

 Take a moment and ponder with me, what is a seed?
 Why would you read this article about seeds?
 Where does your imagination take you when you gaze down at that handfull of seeds just before sowing them gently in the warm spring soil?
 Where did they come from?
 How many lives intersected with the past of that seed and the decisions made that collectively and ultimately created that seed?
 That very seed there in your hand!
 What will happen to it once it leaves your hand?